The 5 Best Salmon Recipes (Part 1)

 - Top each tortilla with shredded red cabbage and the sweet corn salsa.

-- Slice the filets in half and add to each taco.
+- Slice the fillets in half and add to each taco.

 - Serve and enjoy!